-Most of us use a calendar to keep track of the important dates and events in our lives, but have you ever thought to transfer your budget onto your calendar?
+Most of us use a monthly calendar to keep track of the important dates and events in our lives, but have you ever thought to transfer your budget onto your calendar?

 A budget calendar will help you manage your cash flow, track your bill due dates, and save for your financial goals all in a familiar setting.

 As the name implies a budget calendar is simply a calendar you use to manage your budget.